goldendoggies/JH-recipes/README.md

 # JH - recipes

-This is the README for the new 'DEVELOPMENT' git branch.
+This is the README for the new and improved JH - Recipes website.
+I am using this as a learning tool to learn about web development concepts and document them in a fun and creative way.

 Check it out Live!